 Aqeela Sherrills is best known for creating the 1992 “peace agreement” between longtime Los Angeles rival gangs, the Bloods and the Crips.
 Sherrills’ inspiration came from the loss of thirteen friends to gang violence, which led him to lay the groundwork for peace in his neighborhood.
 He co-founded the Amer-I-Can Program, Inc., a large life skills non-profit with former football legend Jim Brown, and established the Community Self-Determination Institute, an agency dedicated to creating a sustainable model for peace in urban war zones.
-Sherrills has advised government officials in Belfast and Serbia on the process of establishing non-violent communities, addressed the Hague and the U.S. Congress on the importance of peace, reverence and non-violence, and brokered peace agreements between gangs in cities across the U.S. Sherrills believes the only true path to reconciliation begins from within; it’s a message he believes must be made accessible to people around the world.
-He has received awards including the Denise Aubuchon Humanitarian Award from Death Penalty Focus, and sits on the boards of several social justice organizations.
+Sherrills has advised government officials in Belfast and Serbia on the process of fostering non-violent communities, addressed the Hague and the U.S. Congress on the importance of peace, reverence and non-violence, and brokered peace agreements between gangs in cities across the U.S. Sherrills believes the true path to reconciliation begins from within; it’s a message he believes must be made accessible to people around the world.
+He has received awards including the Denise Aubuchon Humanitarian Award from Death Penalty Focus, and sits on the board of several social justice organizations.